 - 1. Open the dashboard containing the widget on which the notifications will be based.
-The dashboard must meet the following requirements. - The widget must be comparative or share trend.
-The grid format of the widget must be standard. - The widget should include the measures and subcolumns (e.g., This, Last, Diff, % Change) to be used in the notification criteria.
-(The measures can be hidden.) - The widget should group the data by the attribute to be reported in the notifications.
+The dashboard and widget must meet the following requirements. - The widget must be Comparative, Multi Comparative, or Share Trend. - The widget should include the measures and subcolumns (e.g., This, Last, Diff, % Change) to report.
+If the notification will have conditions, the subcolumn to test should also be included. - If the widget is Multi Comparative and the notification will have conditions, the first main column of the grid should contain the data to be tested. - The grid format of the widget must be standard. - The widget should group the data by the attribute to be reported in the notifications.
 For example, if the Group By is package, the notifications will report packages. - The widget should use the date range(s) on which to report.
 In general, the date range should move over time (i.e., not fixed) so that notifications continuously look at new data. - To filter on the same subset of data for all recipients, apply filters prior to saving the dashboard. - To apply custom filters based on recipient, apply a filter in the Recipents area of the notification setup as explained below.
 Password collections may also be used to filter based on user account. - The widget and its data should be available to the intended recipients.
 Otherwise, the recipients will not have the necessary rights and errors will occur. - The dashboard should already be saved.
 If not, you will be prompted to save it in the next step.
 In general, the dashboard should be saved in a global folder.
-Notifications for a private dashboard can only be sent to the associated user account. - Click the button in the upperright corner of the widget and select A Notify. - 3.
-In the next screen, enter the following settings that determine what notifications will be sent, how and when they will be sent, what they will include, and who will receive them.
+Notifications for a private dashboard can only be sent to the associated user account. - Click the button in the upperright corner of the widget and select A Notify. - In the next screen, enter the following settings that determine what notifications will be sent, how and when they will be sent, what they will include, and who will receive them.